MiliasV/coaccessibility/README.md

 </p>

 ## Data
 Under the data folder you can find data related to co-accessibility for urban amenities located in one of the five most populous Dutch cities: Amsterdam, Rotterdam, The Hague, and Eindhoven.
-To learn more about this data look at https://doi.org/10.1016/j.compenvurbsys.2022.101829
+To learn more about this data look at our paper.

 ### Structure of the data
 | Geometry       | osm_id | children (0_15) | children_perc | adults (16_64)| adults_perc | elderly (65+)| elderly_perc |total_pop | age_entropy_index |wijk_age_entropy_index | buurt_age_entropy_index